hongjinqiu/nanhu-print-java/README.md

 nanhu-print-java can help users complete these functions that are common in enterprise applications and difficult to achieve with direct code programming by configuring xml:

-- Each page has a fixed header, and the last page has a fixed footer.
+- Each page has a fixed header, and the last page has a fixed footer (repeat headers and footers fixed to top and bottom on every page).
 - Display the page number anywhere on each page.
 - Print with template(use an image as background)
 - Watermark